WordPress/gutenberg/packages/env/README.md

 Running `docker ps` and inspecting the `PORTS` column allows you to determine which port `wp-env` is currently using.

-You may also specify the port numbers in your `.wp-env.json` file.
+You may also specify the port numbers in your `.wp-env.json` file, but the environment variables take precedent.

 ### 3. Restart `wp-env`